Isolated Iceland newly vulnerable to computer scams

 It was a scam, perpetrated from someone posing as the club manager – and part of a sudden rush of online fraud that is catching Icelanders unprepared.

 Online apps have now become good at translating the country’s complex language, a version of Old Norse spoken only by about 400,000 people.
-And the government has lifted limits on bank transfers out of the country.
-The combination over the past two years has attracted scammers to target a population that has not developed the same instincts of caution about online fraud as other such wealthy, high-tech countries.
+And the government has lifted limits on money transfers out of the country that had been imposed since the financial crisis.
+The combination over the past two years has attracted scammers to target a population that has not developed the same habits of caution about online fraud as other such wealthy, high-tech countries.

 “The trick is always the same, but the Icelandic gets better and better,” said Audur Thorsteinsdóttir, manager of The Icelandic Youth Association, an umbrella organization regularly warning member clubs against fraud emails.